roman-smrz/erebos/README.md

 Storage
 -------

-Data are by default stored within `.erebos` subdirectory of the current working directory.
+Data are by default stored under `XDG_DATA_HOME`, typically `$HOME/.local/share/erebos`, unless there is an erebos storage already in `.erebos` subdirectory of the current working directory, in which case the latter one in used instead.
 This can be overriden by `EREBOS_DIR` environment variable.

 Private keys are currently stored in plaintext under the `keys` subdirectory of the erebos directory.